 - Connect with the company providing the product/service

 - Receive information that allows them to enjoy the product/service, understand how it works, and helps them make the right decisions

-On the other hand, a bad user experience is guaranteed when customers:
+On the other hand, bad user experience is often present when customers:

 - Don’t know how to use the system to do what they must do, causing stress and frustration

 - Don’t know where to start or how to use different features that are available, leaving them confused

 - Look at boring or unappealing presentations of product and services

 - Feel forced to engage with features that are irrelevant to what they are trying to accomplish, making the whole process inefficient